Case Study: Company Director/Owner

 Overview

 George was the managing director of a marketing company in his late 30s and in good health.
-His wife, Mary, worked part time in an IT firm and they had two children aged 8 and 12.
+His wife, Mary, worked part time in an IT firm, and they had two children aged 8 and 12.
 Like most young families they had an active life, busy with school and various activities including sports and social events.
 His oldest child had recently started secondary school and with the increase in expenditure due to school fees George and Mary realised they needed to examine, and perhaps restructure, their finances to meet their short, medium and long term requirements.

 George was looking for someone who could help him generate a customised plan for his own situation.
 His friend recommended Bellwether Financial Planning and at the initial consultation George was taken by the personal nature of the service and attention to their broader, lifestyle goals.